nam-h-j/daliyEnglish/reading/220325_web_based_miniseries.md

 Web dramas, consisting of 10- to 15-minute-long episode available only on the interney, started out as a marketing tool for large conglomerates and public organizations.

-But they're now becoming mainstreame.
+But they're now becoming mainstream.

 The government unveiled a plan to nurture the new genre as a driver of hallyu, and major broadcasters have already jumped into the game.